JerryX1110/Robust-Video-Object-Segmentation/README.md

 The key implementation of matching with adaptive-proxy-based representation is provided in [THIS FILE](https://github.com/JerryX1110/Robust-Video-Object-Segmentation/blob/main/AOC-Net/adaptive_embedding_for_matching.py).
 Other implementation and training/evaluation details can refer to [PRCMVOS](https://github.com/JerryX1110/RPCMVOS) or [CFBI](https://github.com/z-x-yang/CFBI).

 The key implementation of the preliminary robust VOS benchmark evaluation is provided in [THIS FILE](https://github.com/JerryX1110/Robust-Video-Object-Segmentation/tree/main/Robust-VOS-Benchmark).

+The whole project code is provided in [THIS FOLDER](https://github.com/JerryX1110/Robust-Video-Object-Segmentation/tree/main/AOC-Net/complete_project).

 Feel free to contact me if you have any problems with the implementation~